Team-Jag/Do-or-die-fitness-tracker/Portfolio/SystemDesign.md

 <img src="Images/designSpace.JPG" width=40%>

 While initially explored a number of fun and potentially successful products, we came to the conclusion that each team member was keen to develop a product that focused on the improvement of user health.
 We kept health at the centre of our minds while exploring our design space, and deciding what had the most chance of success.
 We ultimately came to the conclusion that we wanted to create a gamified fitness tracker to improve user health.
 When deciding what type of product to create, we took particular interest in the success of different games such as Pokemon Go, and the recent revival of the Tamagotchi.
 We felt that if we could combine our goal of having a fitness tracker, with the concept of a keeping a virtual pet on an Internet of Things (IoT) product, we would be addressing a gap in the market - likely very successfully.
 In recent years there has been a large push towards getting individuals active, which is something that we kept in mind during the ideation process.
 After several ideation cycles focused on the concept of health, we settled on the idea of measuring user step-count as a proxy for user fitness.

-We felt that the concept of our [Do or Die fitness tracker](https://github.com/Team-Jag/Do-or-die-fitness-tracker#product-description) was not too ambiguous, nor too specific, and allowed for the perfect amount of growth and development when following an Agile development process.
+A key requirement for the success of this project is motivation for the end-user that goes beyond just meeting a daily step goal, as this would eventially become repetitive and boring.
+We recognized that this had the potential to lead to a fitness plateau as the user would walk enough to keep the Bean alive and no more, thus placing a ceiling on their potential benefit from our product.To solve this we introduced the idea of challenges, to make exercise closer to a game with concrete objectives and rewards, and introduce an element of competition which will further encourage end-users to use the product longer.
+We considered letting users themselves upload challenges and compete against each other, however with a large playerbase we thought this would create an overwhelming amount of challenges (a scaling issue), and also remove incentive to create challenges with a suitably difficult effort/reward ratio.
+At the end of the ideation and creation process, we felt that the concept of our [Do or Die fitness tracker](https://github.com/Team-Jag/Do-or-die-fitness-tracker#product-description) was not too ambiguous, nor too specific, and allowed for the perfect amount of growth and development when following an Agile development process.

 ### User Types

 After decided what we wanted Do or Die to look like as a product, we began exploring who who would use our system, and how they would use it.
 Ultimately, we came to the conclusion that we would have three main user groups: the Admin, Sponsor, and End-User.
 These three user groups ensured that our product had a user-centred focus, and defined our test cases and requirements that were the basis of the development of our system.
 Each of these user types will be explained in detail, as well as example user stories that we kept at the centre of our design process.

-The most obvious user type that comes to mind is of the end-user - the person using our product to get fit, invest time and energy into gaining health for the Bean thereby increasing their own health.
-However, a key requirement for the success of this project is motivation for the end-user that goes beyond just walking a lot, which would eventially become repetitive and boring.
-Additionally, this would quickly lead to a fitness plateau as the user would walk enough to keep the Bean alive and no more, thus placing a ceiling on their potential benefit from our project.
-To solve this we introduced the idea of challenges, to make exercise closer to a game with concrete objectives and rewards, and introduce an element of competition which will further encourage end-users to use the product longer.
-We considered letting users themselves upload challenges and compete against each other, however with a large playerbase we thought this would create an overwhelming amount of challenges (a scaling issue), and also remove incentive to create challenges with a suitably difficult effort/reward ratio.
+Our first user group, and the centre of our product, is the end-user.
+This is the person that is using our product to get fit, invest time and energy into gaining health for the Bean thereby increasing their own health.
+This person will likely either be someone who is interested in getting active, but lacks the motivation.
+Or someone who is already active, and would like an extra challenge or an additional motivator to push themselves even further.
+To ensure that all users reach their potential benefit from our product, we

 To overcome this, we created a second user story; the sponsor.
 In our initial designs of the challenge feature, challenges would be local to a geographic radius to the end-user, and created by a sponsor to enable them to promote their brand and business.
 This would be of tremendous value to local businesses, by creating a significant amount of exposure.
 Since a business has an invested stake in getting as much exposure and positive association to the user as possible, challenges would be suitably long and rewards more balanced, hence solving the effort/reward problem.
 Additionally, since it is expected there would generally be less sponsors than users, this makes the job of potentially validating challenge descriptions/names for profanity easier.